 The killings caused great fear among the non-native Christian population still working and living in eastern Libya.
 Many are now seeking a safe way to leave the country.

 According to the Libya Herald, several of the men had their hands bound and each was killed by a single gunshot to the head.
-A security spokesman told the newspaper that the names of some of the murdered men indicated that they were Coptic Christians, and an Egyptian passport was found on one of the bodies.
+A security spokesman told the newspaper that the names of some of the murdered men indicated that they were Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians, and an Egyptian passport was found on one of the bodies.
 No group has claimed responsibility for the executions.

 Connor, an Open Doors spokesman, was stunned by the incident.
 “Since the end of the regime of dictator Gaddafi of Libya, we’ve seen that the government doesn’t really control the nation.
 Christians, both Libyans and non-Libyans, suffer abuse from Islamists.
 Christians have been arrested, tortured, killed, have been accused of “proselytizing,” and several churches in Libya were bombed or set on fire, since the revolution.”